visit-dav/visit/src/doc/building_visit/Common_Build_Scenarios.rst

 Quartz, a Linux X86_64 TOSS3 cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``build_visit`` was run to generate the third party libraries.
+``build_visit`` was run to generate the third-party libraries.
 In this
 case the system MPI was used, so information about the system MPI had to
 be provided with environment variables and the ``--parallel`` flag had
 to be specified.
-In this case, all the required and optional third party
+In this case, all the required and optional third-party
 libraries build without problem, so ``--required --optional`` could be
 used.
 Also, the system OpenGL implementation was outdated and ``--mesagl``
 had to be included to provide an OpenGL implementation suitable for